 This is the dehydrator that I’m loving lately.
 I’m often making fruit leather and apple chips in the summer for the toddlers.
 I also use it for dehydrating Chantelle mushrooms in the fall for soups and stews all winter long!

-This dehydrator is great for beginners.
+When my cousin asked for a recommendation , I share this dehydrator.
+It’s great for beginners because its got all the temperature settings and instructions on the top.
 It fits a good amount of food, doesn’t take up to much space and the air circulates very well so you don’t have to adjust the racks. it also has a heat setting which makes it super helpful when dehydrating a variety of foods.

 METHOD #4: FREEZING